 After adding the settings to the conf file, please restart the Fluentd daemon.

 curl to generate some log data for testing:

 $ curl http://localhost/

-Or you can use the Apache benchmarking tool for bulk generation:
+Or you can use the Apache Bench for the bulk request generation:

 $ ab -n 100 -c 10 http://localhost/

 Wait until the data gets flushed from the buffer (you can adjust the flush interval using the

 timekey_wait options above).
 Then you will see the aggregated log data on Minio:

 If this article is incorrect or outdated, or omits critical information, please let us know.
 Fluentd is an open-source project under Cloud Native Computing Foundation (CNCF).
 All components are available under the Apache 2 License.